apla/node-static-server-test/README.md

 serve static files.
 Performance-wise, it is not the best way to serve static files.
 Using a separate proxy server like [nginx](https://www.nginx.com) is much better for that purpose.
-Linux systems have a few technologies to optimize such tasks.
+Linux systems have several technologies to optimize such tasks.
 `sendfile` allows you to stream file contents to the socket using operating system routines and buffers.
 `mmap` can be used to map file contents to the memory and speed up reading purposes.
-Additionally to the system calls above, Nginx can use its own caching mechanisms.
+In addition to the system calls above, Nginx can use its own caching mechanisms.
 As your project grows, you may use AWS/Azure/Google/Cloudflare/whatever CDNs to distribute static files for users in different regions.